 10. Where can I learn about degree programs at the four-year colleges?

-Where do I learn about degree programs at the 4-year colleges?
 Information about colleges and universities is on display in the Career Center’s Library.
-Also, attending the majors and transfer fairs provides the opportunity to speak directly with the four-year college representatives.
+Also, attending the University Transfer Fair provides the opportunity to speak directly with the four-year college representatives.

 11. What steps should I take to decide a major?